simonpj/ghc-proposals/process.rst

    change during this process, which may last from days to months.

-3. When the submitter feels that the proposal is reasonably concrete, they can submit the proposal to the proposal committee for a final decision.
+3. When the submitter feels that the proposal is reasonably concrete, they can submit the proposal to the proposal committee for a decision.

-   The committee will arrive at a consensus as to whether the proposal in its submitted form is well-specified and sufficiently useful to merit inclusion.
+4. Within a one or two weeks the committee will arrive at a consensus as to whether the proposal in its submitted form meets a set of criteria for inclusion (see below) while weighing the opinions expressed by the community.
-   It will do so accounting for the community comments provided on the ticket.

-   If the proposal is rejected then it will be sent back to the submitter along with a rationale.
-The submitter may then amend and re-submit the proposal.
+   If the proposal is rejected then it will be sent back to the submitter along with a rationale (referencing the criteria defined below).
+This is by no means a final decision; the submitter may amend and re-submit the proposal to address the concerns of the committee

 4. When the proposal is accepted the pull request will be merged and the document will be preserved in the RFCs repository as a permanent specification for the feature.

-5. The GHC maintainers will create a Trac ticket linking to the proposal to provide a place to collect resources and discussion relevant to the implementation effort.
+5. The proposer will create a Trac ticket linking to the proposal to provide a place track the progress of the implementation.

 6. The submitter may choose to implement the proposal after acceptance, but is under no obligation to do so.
+Of course, no one else is obligated to undertake the project either, so proposal submitters will have an interest in implementing their proposal themselves.

 7. Changes made to the specification arising from the proposal during development needs to be maintained by the implementor.